suavebajaj/gcp-getpubsubdetails/README.md

 # Usage

-Do a gcloud init from the terminal
+Do a gcloud auth login from the terminal

 chmod +x scriptname.sh

+Run the script from the terminal